In this article

 Antidepressants are medications prescribed to treat depression.
 There are different types and each come with various side effects.

 Antidepressant medications can negatively interact with alcohol.
 Drinking while on them puts your at higher risk for serious side effects.1

 There are five major classes of antidepressants.
 Each takes a different approach to treating symptoms of depression and has different side effects.
 The five classes are:

-- Tricyclic antidepressants (TCAs) — TCAs are an older class of antidepressants that have been in use since the 1950's.
-Similar to SNRIs, TCAs increase serotonin and norepinephrine levels in the brain.
-They generally have more side effects than newer medications and are used less often today.
-Some notable TCA brand names include Anafranil and Norpramin.
+These are an older class of antidepressants that have been in use since the 1950s.
+Similar to SNRIs, they increase serotonin and norepinephrine levels in the brain.
+They have more side effects than newer medications and are less common today.

 The side effects of antidepressants depend on the class of antidepressant and your specific biology.

 Some more serious side effects in rare cases include:

 SSRIs may actually raise the risk of suicidal thoughts and behaviors, at least at first.
 Since they ease but don't eliminate depressive symptoms, patients may feel "in control" just enough to take their lives.